diegobit/DRIPS/docs/RFC-CCS.md

 ### State: Wait_to_blink

-The vehicle remains in this state for a time of *X*.
-During this time, the vehicle listens to non-pardoned FCT messages which will abort the CCS procedure.
+The vehicle remains in this state for a time of _X_ milliseconds.
+During this time, the vehicle waits to make sure that nobody else is currently engaged in a CCS, and also to ensure that nobody else starts a new CCS procedure in the meantime.

-By "non-pardoned" we mean a FCT message that doesn't include the address of the receiver in the "Pardoned Addr" field (so the same message can be pardoned for some and non-pardoned for others).
+In the following, by "non-pardoned FCT message" we mean a FCT message that does not include the address of the receiver in the "Pardoned Addr" field (i.e. the same message can be pardoned for some and non-pardoned for others).

+While in this state, the vehicle may receive CCS and FCT messages:

-If a non-pardoned FCT is received, it means that another CCS procedure was already active between some other vehicles.
+ - If a non-pardoned FCT is received, it means that another CCS procedure was already active between some other vehicles.
 A random backoff time _B_ (between 1 and _Z_ milliseconds) must be set.
-The procedure is aborted and the vehicle can send a new CCS request only after _2X + B_ milliseconds.
+The procedure is aborted (jump to the `Begin` state) and the vehicle can send a new CCS request only after _2X + B_ milliseconds.

-If a CCS is received such that the request is not for us or the sender is different than the peer we're currently interacting with, then a broadcast FCT message must be sent.
+ - If a CCS is received such that the request is not for us or the sender is different than the peer we're currently interacting with, then a broadcast FCT message must be sent.
 The pardoned address of the FCT message must be the one of the peer we're interacting with.

-If no FCT is received during this time, the vehicle goes to the `Blink` state.
+If the procedure has not been aborted, after _X_ milliseconds have passed the vehicle goes to the `Blink` state.

 ### State: Blink

-TODO
+The vehicle remains in this state for a time of _X_ milliseconds.
+During this time, the vehicle must blink its IR emitters at a frequency of 1 KHz.

+In addition, after _X/2_ milliseconds have passed, the vehicle must sample the signal on the IR receivers.
+The values must be save in order to make them available to the `Interpretate` state.

+While in this state, the vehicle may receive CCS and FCT messages:

+ - If a non-pardoned FCT is received, it means that another CCS procedure was already active between some other vehicles.
+A random backoff time _B_ (between 1 and _Z_ milliseconds) must be set.
+The procedure is aborted (jump to the `Begin` state) and the vehicle can send a new CCS request only after _2X + B_ milliseconds.
+ - If a CCS is received such that the request is not for us or the sender is different than the peer we're currently interacting with, then a broadcast FCT message must be sent.
+The pardoned address of the FCT message must be the one of the peer we're interacting with.

+If the procedure has not been aborted, after _X_ milliseconds have passed the vehicle goes to the `Interpretate` state.

 ### State: Interpretate